renecotyfanboy/leagueProject/docs/loserQ/motivation.md

-RIOT is cheating with the fairness -> investigate history of games -> prove that losers queue exists RIOT is matching you with filled people or bad players -> investigate the performance of players
+RIOT is cheating with the fairness -> investigate history of games -> prove that losers queue exists RIOT is matching you with filled people or bad players -> investigate the performance of players I want to make an analysis which is paper-worthy, and that would be a good starting point for a publication.
+I must be well documented, peer-validated and reproducible.

 [^1]: [**EOMM: An Engagement Optimized Matchmaking